razor389/bitmessage-rust/README.md

 ### Planned Features

-- **Node Selection**: Client should decide on a prefix length and find a matching node based on their keys.
+- **Edit Node Subscription Code**: should need node address, not PoW difficulty
-- **Unsubscribe**: Client should be able to unsubscribe from a node.
+- **Node Selection**: Client should decide on a prefix length and find a matching node based on their keys and other preferences, and possibly other factors for optimality.
 - **Address Changes / Key Mgmt**: Clients should be able to notify contacts of an address change, alternatively we could implement key rotation.
 - **Timeouts**: Implement timeouts on read operations
 - **Group Messaging**: ShadowLink group messaging protocol.